leidZhang/QCar-Remote-Control/README.md

 <br>For Keyboard controller
 - Steering:
-  <br>Press 'A' or 'd' to steer the QCar in the respective direction.
+  <br>Press 'A' or 'D' to steer the QCar in the respective direction.
 - Throttle:
   <br>Press 'W' to increase speed.
 You can stop the QCar by pressing 'S'.
 - Cruise Control: